Recording Live Music Performances

 - Avoid compressors and limiters.
 The objective is a clear raw audio recording with no enhancement or modification.

-- Record in as high a resolution as possible, for cleaner editing in the future.
-Select 24 bits or higher.
+- Record in as high a bit depth as possible, for better archiving and editing in the future.
+Use 24 or 32 bits if possible.

 - Filter all power to the microphones, preamps, interfaces, and recorders.
 Keep out the power line noise!